 Surprising Source of Soy

-The FDA does not require any product labeling if livestock has been fed with soy.
-Perhaps the only way to avoid this potential soy source is by eating 100% grassfed beef.
-Even if chicken is labelled organic or free range, it still may be fed a soy diet.
+The United States Food & Drug Administration does not require any product labeling if livestock has been fed with soy.
+Perhaps the only way to avoid this potential soy source is by eating 100 percent grass-fed beef.
+Even if chicken is labeled organic or free-range, it still may be fed a soy diet.
 Don’t forget, eggs might be affected this way as well.